Good news for Indie Authors:

 • publishing house name and contact phone number or check QIP box

 • 5 physical copies of the book(s) being entered.
-Note: if entering the Debut Novel category AND the genre of the book, 10 copies will be needed (5 for the genre category, and 5 for the Debut Novel category).
+Note: if entering the Debut Novel category, 10 copies will be needed (5 for the genre category, and 5 for the Debut Novel category).

-3. Entrants are responsible for sending the 5 copies to the correct category coordinator designated on their paid entry receipt.
-Any shipping costs incurred due to a mistake on the part of the entrant (or the entrant’s representative) will be the entrant’s sole responsibility and will be required to be paid, via PayPal, prior to the contest entry deadline.
+5. Authors are responsible for sending the five (5) copies to the correct category coordinator designated on their paid entry receipt.
+Any shipping costs incurred due to a mistake on the part of the entering author (or the entering author’s representative) will be the author’s sole responsibility.
+Payment will be required to be paid, via PayPal, prior to the contest entry deadline.

-4. No single title shall be entered in more than one category, with the exception of the debut novels.
-A debut title - meaning the author has never been previously published in fiction - is allowed in both the genre and Debut Novel category, in which case the title may be entered in BOTH Debut Novel and the entry’s genre category (please remember to send 5 books for each category to the correct category coordinator).
+6. No title shall be entered in more than one category, with the exception of the debut novels.
+A debut title - meaning the author has never been previously published in fiction - is allowed in both the genre and Debut Novel category.
+In order to enter a debut title, author must also enter the title in the appropriate genre category.
+(Please remember to send 5 books for each category to the correct category coordinator).

 CATEGORY and JUDGING INFORMATION:

-2. Entrant shall understand and agree that all scores are final once submitted by the judge into the contest system.
-Scores are assessed by individual judges who score according to an established guideline/scoresheet.
-There will be no discrepancy judging or altering of scores shall be permitted.
-The five (5) scores for each title will be averaged and the highest 3 scores in each category will be announced as finalists.
-Scores will not be returned.
+2. Authors shall understand and agree that all scores are final once submitted by the judge into the contest system.
+Scores are determined by each judge according to an established guideline/scoresheet.
+No discrepancy judging or altering of scores shall be permitted.
+The five (5) scores for each title will be averaged.
+The three (3) titles with the highest score in each category shall advance to the semi-finals.

-3. The top three semi-final round entries in each category—category finalists—will continue to the final round.
-In the event of a tie, the previous round scores of the tied entries will be used to break the tie.
+4. The top three (3) semi-final titles in each category will continue to the final judging round.
+In the event of a tie, the preliminary round scores will be used to determine the tie-break.